AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 Audit logs contain more detailed information than query logs and enable you to filter logs based on attributes such as user, date, type of query, and so on.
 Beyond the details available in query log UI, Audit Logs stores details on individual users along with their session data or connectivity to a third-party client.

-By providing an accurate record of user actions, an audit trail can help with troubleshooting issues and help your business effectively comply with corporate data stewardship policies and regulatory requirements.
+By providing an exact record of user actions, an audit trail can help with troubleshooting issues and help your business effectively comply with corporate data stewardship policies and regulatory requirements.
 Audit logs provide a record of all Platform activities.
-To increase the transparency and visibility of actions performed in Query Service by users, you can audit user actions relating to query execution, templates, and scheduled queries.
+Using audit logs you can audit user actions relating to query execution, templates, and scheduled queries to increase the transparency and visibility of actions performed by users in Query Service.

 The following table indicates the query categories captured by audit logs and the action types they record: